Sunday's free racing tips: four horses to consider putting in your multiple bets

 Last updated

-- The Punt Acca: Harry Wilson's three horse racing tips at Leicester and Ripon on Sunday
+- The Punt Acca: Harry Wilson's three horse racing tips from Pontefract on Sunday

-- Ripon Placepot perm: Tom Segal's selections for Sunday's £50,000 guaranteed pool
+- Pontefract Placepot picks: Tom Segal attempts to crack the £50,000 guaranteed pool

 - Spotlight Lucky 15: four horses to back on Saturday

-- Harry Wilson found a 9-4 winner in his last column - find out his tips for all ten races live on ITV4 on Saturday

-- The Punt Acca: Harry Wilson's three horse racing tips at Leicester and Ripon on Sunday
+- The Punt Acca: Harry Wilson's three horse racing tips from Pontefract on Sunday

-- Ripon Placepot perm: Tom Segal's selections for Sunday's £50,000 guaranteed pool
+- Pontefract Placepot picks: Tom Segal attempts to crack the £50,000 guaranteed pool

 - Spotlight Lucky 15: four horses to back on Saturday